asadalgalib/ph-eleven-server/README.md

 ###

+- You can create data
-- You can add services
+- You can read data
-- You can add review of others services
+- You can update data
-- You can manage your services
+- You can delete data
-- Reviews will be public, anyone can see theme.
+- Data will secure with jwt

 ###